weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 `number_of_trajs_per_swarm` is the number of MD simulations (hereafter trajectories) per MD swarm.
 `structure_file='hdat_3_1_restart_coor.pdb'` is the name of the initial structure (must be `.pdb` or `.coor`, and can't be a binary file).
 No path is given because this file is assumed to be in `./common` and is enclosed in single quotes.

-After editing this file, generate the inital structures directory with the following command:
+After editing this file, generate the initial structures directory with the following command:
 ```
 ./populate_initial_structures.sh
 ```